mirhec/dotfiles.windows/README.md

     # install fish with brew
     brew install fish

+#### STEP 4 (only for mac): Set fish as default shell

+    # check if /usr/local/bin/fish exists in /etc/shells, otherwise add it
+    chsh -s /usr/local/bin/fish

 #### Then log out and log in again to apply the changes